-Specify the message you want to be displayed in the C-SPY Debug Log window.
-The message can either be plain text, or-if you also select the option C-SPY macro" message" style-a comma-separated list of arguments.

-C-SPY macro "message" style

-Select this option to make a comma-separated list of arguments specified in the Message text box be treated exactly as the arguments to the C-SPY macro language statement message, see Formatted output, page 423.
+Requirements None; this dialog box is always available.
+Trigger at Specify the code location of the breakpoint.
+Alternatively, click the Edit button to open the Enter Location dialog box, see Enter Location dialog box, page 152.
+Message Specify the message you want to be displayed in the C-SPY Debug Log window.
+The message can either be plain text, or-if you also select the option C-SPY macro "\\message" style-a comma-separated list of arguments.
+C-SPY macro "\\message" style Select this option to make a comma-separated list of arguments specified in the Message text box be treated exactly as the arguments to the C-SPY macro language statement \\\message, see Formatted output, page 427.